Sayulita Nayarit Mexico Real Estate

-Whether it be commercial properties, condos or residential homes, the price of Sayulita Real Estate has seen a phenomenal growth rate in prices since the 1960s.
+Whether it be commercial properties, condos or residential homes listings, the price of Sayulita Real Estate Market has seen a phenomenal growth rate in prices since the 1960s.
 Sayulita Real Estate remains popular with snowbirds from North America, Canada, Europe, and even Australia.
 Unable to resist the opportunity, investors are buying properties here like there’s no tomorrow.

 History of Sayulita

 Sayulita, Nayarit is located about 25 miles northwest of Puerto Vallarta.
 The first settlers came to this beautiful village sometime in the 19th century to work for a large and important Hacienda (ranch).
 Its owner, Santiago Camarena, was originally from Sayula, a town in the Mexican state of Jalisco.
 Santiago felt homesick for his birthplace so he decided to change the name of the village from Santa Crucesita to Sayulita (“little Sayula”).